auth0/docs/articles/mfa/concepts/mfa-api.md

 - If you are [authenticating users with the Resource Owner Password Grant](/mfa/guides/mfa-api/authenticate).

-- If you want to build an interface to let users manage their authentication factors.
-[Read More](/mfa/guides/mfa-api/manage).
+- If you want to build an interface to let users [manage their authentication factors](/mfa/guides/mfa-api/manage).

 <%= include('../_includes/_authenticator-before-start') %>